epfml/OptML_course/README.md

 #13 |  1.6. | | |

 ### Exercises:
 The [weekly exercises](../../tree/master/labs/) consist of a mix of theoretical and practical `Python` exercises for the corresponding topic each week (starting week 2).
+Solutions are available [here](../../tree/master/lecture_notes).

 ### Mini-project:
 An optional `mini-project` will focus on the practical implementation: Here we encourage students to investigate the real-world performance of one of the studied optimization algorithms or variants, helping to provide solid empirical evidence for some behaviour aspects on a real machine-learning task.
 The project is optional and done in groups of 2-3 students.
 If students decide to do the project, and if their project grade exceeds their exam grade, it will count 20% to the final grade.
 Project reports (2 page PDF) will be due May 24th.